 A significant priority of Packer’s mission is to help young people become “empathetic, responsible, and globally minded.”
 This commitment exists in the classrooms and hallways of every division, from our Early Childhood program through our Upper School curriculum, as well as in our extracurricular offerings.

 Packer students learn about the many different cultures, histories, and experiences represented here at Packer, in our vibrant and multicultural city, as well as in our national and global communities.
 They progressively master one or more world languages.
-The entire 10th Grade travels abroad through our International Symposium program, described below, and many Upper Schoolers participate in Packer’s elective travel programs or study abroad.
+The entire Eleventh Grade travels abroad through our International Symposium program and many Upper Schoolers participate in Packer’s elective travel programs or study abroad.
 Throughout, we emphasize opportunities for hands-on engagement in the world outside our walls.

-Packer is proud to be an innovator in the field of Pre-K-12 Global Learning.
-One of Packer’s signature programs is the International Symposium, in which every 10th Grade student travels abroad at no additional cost.
+Packer is proud to be an innovator in the field of Pre-K-12 global learning.
+One of Packer’s signature programs is the International Symposium, in which students travel abroad at no additional cost.
 Between 2013 and 2020, Tenth Grade students participated in the program.
 Beginning in 2022, Eleventh Graders began participating.
-Past groups have traveled together to the Andalucía region of Spain; beginning in 2019, the program will include travel to Greece and Peru.
-(Learn about our elective spring break travel programs.)
+Past groups have traveled together to the Andalucía region of Spain, Greece and Peru.
+Beginning in 2023, students now travel to Greece and Costa Rica (Learn about our elective spring break travel programs.)

-In Greece, one group will explore the complexities of refugees, migration and diversity in modern Europe, while the other will examine climate change, entrepreneurship and sustainability on the island of Crete.
+In Greece, one group explores the complexities of refugees, migration and diversity in modern Europe, while the other examines climate change, entrepreneurship, and sustainability on the island of Crete.
 In Costa Rica students learn about and work with community-based development efforts in rural areas, with one group traveling to the highlands north of San José and the other group traveling to the lowlands to the south.